Work from home guidelines UK: Current Government advice explained

 Boris Johnson forced to reintroduce restrictions in England as omicron variant spreads and cases surge

-Boris Johnson has announced that the government will implement its “Plan B” for dealing with the coronavirus pandemic, bringing back social restrictions in England to curb the spread of the new omicron variant of the virus.
+Boris Johnson’s government is implementing its “Plan B” for dealing with the coronavirus pandemic, bringing back social restrictions in England to curb the spread of the new omicron variant of the virus.

-Having previously hoped to press on with “Plan A” - encouraging the takeup of booster jabs - the prime minister said his hand was forced after a meeting of the government’s Covid operations committee on Wednesday afternoon in which the potential threat posed by the more transmissible new variant was laid bare.
+Having previously hoped to press on with “Plan A” - encouraging the takeup of booster jabs - the prime minister’s hand was forced after a meeting of the government’s Covid operations committee last week in which the potential threat posed by the more transmissible new variant was laid bare.

-There are currently 568 confirmed cases of omicron in the UK but the health secretary, Sajid Javid, has said he believes the total is “probably closer to 10,000”, while the total number of daily coronavirus cases is slowly beginning to climb after weeks of high but stable numbers, hitting 51,342 on Wednesday.
+There are currently 3,137 confirmed cases of omicron, with 10 people hospitalised so far, according to health secretary Sajid Javid, while the total number of daily coronavirus cases is slowly beginning to climb after weeks of high but stable numbers, hitting 48,854 on Sunday.

-As a result, face masks will once more be mandatory on public transport and in shops, cinemas, theatres and places of worship from Friday 10 December and an NHS Covid pass will be required for entry to crowded venues from Wednesday 15 December.
+As a result, face masks are now mandatory on public transport and in shops, cinemas, theatres and places of worship and an NHS Covid pass will be required for entry to crowded venues from Wednesday 15 December.

 More countries have already been added to the travel “red list” and booster vaccines are gradually being made available to all adults, not just the elderly and vulnerable.